 Later on, there was a panel for this kinda cool-lookin' movie called 9.
 It's an animated flick, and Elijah Wood and Jennifer Connely were there because they do voices for it.
 Oh, and that's Tim Burton!
 He was one of the producers.
 At this point of the Con, I decided to take the opportunity to ask a question of Timur Bekmambetov (he directed Wanted and some sweet Russian horror movies called Night Watch and Day Watch.
 He's also producing this movie):

-Um, excuse me?
+Me: Um, excuse me?
 Mr. Bekmambetov?

 Timur B: Yes?